LemuelPuglisi/rg2023-ddpm-slides/pages/2_diffusion_models.md

 ## DDPM | Quick refresh

-* Before proceeding, here's a refresh of the closed forms we have:
+* Before proceeding, here's a recap of the closed forms we have:

 <v-click>